 The key to blending in-house and outsource development is to get the right partner.
 Here’s how to find a software partner.

-There is no answer to quell the debate of in-house vs. outsource development.
-What may work for one company may not work for the next.
+There is no answer to quell the debate of developing in-house vs. outsourcing.
+What may work for one company may not work for another one.
 You’ll need to evaluate your requirements and resources in order to choose one.
 In some cases, combining both will deliver the most benefits.
 As I’ve mentioned, you’ll need to find the right vendor to work with.

-At Uptech, we’ve taken the burden of IT development off the shoulder of many startup founders.
+At Uptech, we’ve taken the burden of IT development off the shoulders of many startup founders.
 Talk to us to explore your options in outsource development.